slopix-gw2/gw2_cheat_sheets/cheat_sheet_-_fractals.md

         * don't stand behind an ally

+# Molten Furnace (9) (22)
+### 1. follow the drill machine
+1. whenever you hit the "water walls" in the tunnel take the side passage and destroy the vents to remove the water wall
+### 2. end of the tunnel
+1. fight mobs
+2. wait on the water wall till it vanishes
+### 3. cross the lava or go around it
+### 4. final boss
+1. dodge the red circles
+2. kill the mobs
+3. hit the metal thingy in the middle whenever possible
+4. jump over the shock waves
+5. evade the fire tornadoes
+    * constantly turn your camera to watch them
+6. boss reveals himself at the end
+    * he will occasionally teleport around the room

+# Deepstone (11)
+### 1. drop down and choose left or right (it doesn't matter) [here: left path]
+### 2. puzzle
+* Puzzle can be deactivated by two people standing on the buttons at the end of the puzzle.
+### 3. electric spider
+1. red circles = bad
+2. embroidered red circle = super bad, dodge at all costs!
+    * picks you up and drops you off the cliff
+    * you can help an ally in the air via interrupting the tornado
+3. kill spider, pick up the shiny ball, give the ball to the crystal
+### 4. take the other path [here: right path]
+1. don't get pushed off by the wind
+2. stand on the two buttons
+    * turns of the winds
+    * opens the door
+2. kill the spiders
+3. kill the giant spider
+4. pick up the ball and give it to the rock
+### 5. invisible Shadow Minotaur
+1. special action key to reveal invisible monsters
+    * use it to reveal Shadow Minotaur
+2. kill Shadow Minotaur
+    * you have to use the light to make him vulnerable
+3. go through the middle door
+### 6. way to the final boss
+1. use the light to reveal floor tiles to get across the pit
+2. spectral flames and shades appear
+    * focus on spectral flame because they remove tiles
+2. light up all orbs to open the door
+3. take the elevator and fight the mobs in the elevator
+### 7. final boss
+1. floor that is blinking is about to collapse
+    * you can fix it with the light button (special action key)
+2. boss periodically teleports
+    * follow him
+    * build floor if necessary (with the light)
+3. if boss gets invisible, prioritize spectral flames
+    * they power up his spirit bomb
+    * large AOE attack if too many reach him
+### Note: sparkles around the level = invisible treasure chest
+* use light to reveal it

+# Siren's Reef (12)
+### 1. kill your way across the beach until you reach the first boss
+### 2. make damage till he runs
+### 3. use cannon to destroy the mines
+### 4. kill the ghosts on the high ground
+### 5. Someone should use the ghost cannon
+1. the others go down to fight the mobs
+    * the mines are pretty deadly --> avoid them
+2. destroy the mines with the cannon
+### 6. small maze
+1. avoid the circles
+    * they spawn adds
+2. you need to carry three bags of cursed gold to the end of the maze
+    * you get slower while carrying them --> throw them around
+3. put the bags into the treasure chest
+4. pick up the treasure chest
+5. leave the maze
+### 7. the ship
+1. place the treasure chest on the ship
+2. 2 people use the 2 cannons, the rest brings back the treasure box
+3. kill Mad Jack Squall
+    * don't let wind push you off the boat
+    * the water is deadly
+4. 2 people use the 2 cannons, the rest brings back the treasure box
+5. kill First Mate Calix
+    * run the red circles to the edge of the boat
+    * the cone dazes you
+6. defend the ship with the 4 cannons
+7. final boss (the captain)
+    * has every mechanic you've seen so far
+        * stack in green circles
+        * run red circles to the edge of the boat
+        * don't let the wind push you into the water
+        * the cone will daze you
+        * don't let the adds build up
+            * focus on the adds first if in trouble

 # Chaos (13)
 ### 1. way to first boss
 1. kill the first group